Conformally invariant differential operators on Heisenberg groups and minimal representations: -invariant distribution vectors in the metaplectic representation

-\begin{remark} For $s_\min\leq-1$ the definition of $\xi_{\lambda,\varepsilon}(a,z)$ does not make sense as a function on $\Lambda$, but has to be interpreted as a distribution.
+\begin{remark} For $s_\min\leq-1$ the definition of $\xi_{\lambda,\varepsilon}(a,z)$ does not define a locally integrable function on $\Lambda$, but has to be interpreted as a distribution.
 In Appendix~\ref{app:MeromFamily} we show that $\xi_{\lambda,\varepsilon}$ is indeed the special value of a meromorphic family of distributions on $\Lambda$ at a regular point. \end{remark}